Pran2009/sharp/README.md

 <p align="center">A oversimplified startpage for your browser</p>

 # Install instructions
-Get the [latest release source code](https://github.com/relld/sharp/releases) or clone this repo and extract it.
+Get the source code or clone this repo and extract it.
 Set your custom links in index.html
 > Chrome
 - On your computer, open Chrome